 Lakeshore East is easily accessible from I-5 and offers direct access to the lake from a number of sites.
 Walk-ins are accepted year-round.

 Each site has a picnic table, raised fire ring and paved parking spur.
-Three yurts, which are sturdy, weather-proof shelters, are available for rent year-round.
+Two yurts, which are sturdy, weather-proof shelters, are available for rent year-round.

 The campground has sites that can accommodate tents as well as trailers, although there are no electrical hookups or dump stations for trailers.

 Standard single sites can accommodate up to 8 people and an unlimited number of tents; double sites can accommodate up to 16 people and an unlimited number of tents.

 Drinking water and flush toilets are provided, including flush toilets that meet current accessibility standards.